Useful ToolsReceive Emails

 core.py

-get_emails(last=10, unread=False) # Get emails send_email(to, subject, message) # Send email mark_read(email_id) # Mark as read after processing
+get_emails(last=10, unread=False) # Get emails send_email(to, subject, message) # Send email (already done) mark_read(email_id) # Mark as read after processing

 Important: Emails are NOT auto-marked as read.
 You control when to mark them.